gogasuknidze/The-electrobrachistochrone/README.md

 \eta\approx1,
 $$

-the motion is quasi-relativistic.
+the motion is in the quasi-relativistic regime.

-Finally, for
+Finally, if

 $$
 \eta\gg1,